Tom Tugendhat: Personal life

-Tugendhat holds dual British and French citizenship.
-His wife Anissia is a French judge and senior civil servant.
-Her father is Pierre Morel, a French diplomat, and currently (2022) mediator in Ukraine for the Organization for Security and Co-operation in Europe.
+Tugendhat's wife Anissia Morel is a lawyer and senior French civil servant.
+Anissia's father, Pierre Morel, served as the Ambassador of France to Russia, China and the Holy See between 1992 and 2005.

-Tugendhat is a Roman Catholic who identifies with Jewish people.
-His paternal grandfather was an Austrian Jewish emigrant, from Vienna, who converted to Roman Catholicism.
-Following the December 2019 general election, Tugendhat criticised the antisemitism he had faced during the campaign: "It was a campaign that wasn't always as clean as previous ones.
+Tugendhat is a Catholic who identifies with Jewish people.
+His paternal grandfather was an Austrian Jewish émigré from Vienna, who converted to Catholicism.
+Following the December 2019 general election, Tugendhat criticised the antisemitism he had faced during the campaign.
+He stated: "It was a campaign that wasn't always as clean as previous ones.
 For the first time I faced antisemitism, which I found particularly offensive and very surprising for a community like this and frankly rather distasteful.
 It's very un-Tonbridge, it's very un-Kent and it's very un-British. ...
 I would hope that type of attitude is going to leave our politics for good."

-On 17 November 2022 at Westminster Magistrates' Court, Tugenhat was banned from driving for six months after he was caught driving with his mobile phone in his hand on 14 April 2022.
+On 17 November 2022 at Westminster Magistrates' Court, Tugendhat was banned from driving for six months after driving while holding his mobile phone, on 14 April 2022.
 He received six points on his licence for the offence, in addition to six he already had for two previous driving offences.
 He was also ordered to pay a £1,000 fine, a surcharge of £100 and costs of £110.
-In a written guilty plea, Tugenhat said he was holding the phone but not using it and had later taken a driving course.
+In a written guilty plea, Tugendhat said he had been holding the phone, but not using it and had later taken a driving course.

 Honours

 In the 2010 New Year Honours, Tugendhat was appointed a Member of the Order of the British Empire (MBE).
-In July 2013, he was awarded the Volunteer Reserves Service Medal for ten years' service in the Territorial Army.
-Tugendhat is an Honorary Professor at the University of Exeter within its Strategy and Security Institute.
-He is an Honorary Fellow of St Augustine's College of Theology.
-He was sworn in as a member of His Majesty's Most Honourable Privy Council on 13 September 2022 at Buckingham Palace.
-This gave him the honorific prefix "The Right Honourable" for Life.
+In July 2013, he was awarded the Volunteer Reserves Service Medal (VR) for ten years' service in the Territorial Army.
+Tugendhat is an Honorary Professor in the Strategy and Security Institute at the University of Exeter.
+He is also an Honorary Fellow of St Augustine's College of Theology.
+He was sworn of His Majesty's Most Honourable Privy Council on 13 September 2022 at Buckingham Palace, giving him the honorific prefix "The Right Honourable" for life.